RoboDomo/Documentation/Configuration.md

 The Config.js file exports a single JavaScript Object (not JSON, not JSON stringified).
 The Object contains members that are used by the client software and the microservices to configure themselves.

+In various sections of the configuration Object, hostnames for your devices (e.g. a teletivion, a Harmony Hub, a Hubitat hub, and so on) are required.
+Typically these are the "device" members of configuraiton Objects.

 ## root members

 A root member is a key in the configuration object.
 The member might be another Object or an Array or a single value.